elastic/elastic-otel-node/packages/opentelemetry-node/docs/get-started.md

 npm install --save @elastic/opentelemetry-node
 ```

-The distro is a single package that includes all the OpenTelemetry JS packages
+EDOT Node.js is a single package that includes all the OpenTelemetry JS packages
 that are needed for most cases.

 <!-- TODO: refer to advanced section of "start the SDK" when we have that doc. -->